 Crewing (recruitment)

 Selecting the best candidates is a challenge in any industry.
-The recruitment module of the CMS helps create talent pools and select seafarers that best fit the requirements of a specific vessel.
-Most CMS products also consider the oil industry specifics and allow you to work with crewing matrices (complex, labor-intensive documentation related to oil majors requirements from OCIMF).
+The recruitment module of the CMS helps create talent pools and select seafarers who best fit the requirements of a specific vessel.
+Most CMS products also consider the oil industry specifics and allow you to work with crewing matrices (complex, labor-intensive documentation related to oil majors' requirements from Oil Companies International Marine Forum).

-Applicant management capabilities facilitate the process of adding new specialists to the pool by auto-processing incoming CVs.
-Follow-up procedures can also be automated to reduce the HR workload.
+Applicant management capabilities help add new crew members faster by auto-processing incoming CVs.
+Follow-ups can also be automated to reduce the HR workload.

-In addition, crew deployment can be optimized with bulk registering functionality as personnel goes through a safety briefing and other pre-departure procedures.
+In addition, bulk registering functionality optimizes crew deployment as personnel go through a safety briefing and other pre-departure procedures.

 Planning and scheduling

-It’s equally important to strategically plan the manning needs of the vessel/fleet and also to create fair, efficient schedules to ensure optimal crew utilization and proper ship operation.
-Both of these aspects include a multitude of factors that have to be considered (e.g., business objectives, available resources, people skills, financial restrictions, and other hard and soft constraints), so doing it manually is just too complicated.
+It’s equally important to strategically plan the manning needs and also to create fair, efficient schedules.
+Since this involves many factors (e.g., business objectives, available resources, people skills, financial restrictions, and other hard and soft constraints), doing it manually is just too complicated.

-Crew management software helps plan the optimal number of personnel and their composition depending on the vessel type, journey duration, logistics requirements, etc.
+Crew management software helps plan the optimal personnel composition and amount depending on the vessel type, journey duration, logistics requirements, etc.

-It can also create a crew rotation schedule considering crew skills and competencies, work/rest hours requirements (STCW 2010, OPA-90, and other regulations), and various personal preferences.
+It can also create a crew rotation schedule considering crew skills and competencies, work/rest hours requirements (stipulated by regulations like STCW and the MLC), and various personal preferences.
 Vacations and sick leaves can also be added.

 MINTRA OCS HR crew rotation module